Let's make Batmobile

 Take two golden spacers and the pushbutton cap (please note that your pushbutton can come in black or white).

-The golden spacers go into the holes in the middle of the PCB.
+The golden spacers go into the holes which are placed in the middle of the PCB.

 You have to tighten it with your fingers.